-Authority wide there is a staff development process which is based around an annual staff appraisal interview.
+There is a staff development process which is based around an annual staff appraisal interview.
 All staff in the team has a part to play in service delivery but they are also considered as individuals in terms of training and any other issues that are personal to them rather than the team.